zylx0532/pasztor.at/_posts/2019-02-21-gentoo-docker.md

 the operating system.
 After all, in a Docker container we don't need all kinds of shell utilities.

 Therefore, we have to hack around a little to get Gentoo to remove all the core utilities.
-This can be achieved by forcing the removal of a couple of packages:
+This can be achieved by forcing the removal of the core packages.
+The command to do this is as follows:

 ```
 RUN ROOT=/destination emerge -C \